Annual PartnersWelcome !

 State Employees and Educators The Georgia State Retirees Association (GSRA) is an organization focused on keeping retirees and prospective retirees from all parts of Georgia Government informed about any impacts to promised retiree and health insurance benefits.

-Members, login and click here: Newsletters to read the January 2023 Newsletter.
+Members, login and click here: Newsletters to read the November 2023 Newsletter.

 Your Legislative Committee has been active, meeting with a key advisor to Gov. Kemp and with several important legislators to obtain support for our issues.
 We will report on further progress in upcoming weeks.
 Our professional liaison Chuck Clay and our other Legislative Committee members continue to meet with those legislators including Lt.
 Governor Duncan, and both house's retirement committee chairs, John Carson and Randy Robertson.